There is a quick and easy way out from under that candy mountain.

-Next, we pull out or kitchen scale, top it with a large bowl, and drop all the nosh inside.
+Next, we pull out our kitchen scale, top it with a large bowl and drop all the candy inside.
 Cans of soda and juice boxes get put aside, not weighed.

 I will pay “X” amount per pound (I believe last year I paid $10 per pound of nosh) and 0.25 cents per soda/juice box.
 Obviously, you set the price and make it work for your family.
 I do find that it needs to make sense for the child, and he needs to feel like he’s getting a “good deal.”